Programmable photonic waveguide arrays: opportunities and challenges: Conclusion and outlook

 Programmable waveguide arrays combine the Hamiltonian richness and compact form factor of static waveguide arrays with the versatility of reconfigurable photonic platforms.
 Their ability to implement “always-on” Hamiltonians with tunable parameters enables a wide range of applications, including quantum walks, analog simulations, topological photonics, and photonic neural networks.
 Unlike mesh-based programmable architectures, PWAs eliminate the need for bending and beam splitting, offering potential advantages in optical loss, circuit footprint, and fabrication tolerance.

 Recent demonstrations have shown that cascaded PWAs are capable of implementing arbitrary unitary transformations, including time-dependent Hamiltonian evolution, providing a flexible framework for quantum information processing, reconfigurable signal processing, and hybrid digital-analog computation.
-This versatility may unlock high-dimensional encoding schemes in communications~\cite{cozzolino2019high}, robust sensing with programmable dynamics~\cite{degen2017quantum,taha2024photonics}, and new protocols for quantum and neuromorphic computing.
+This versatility may unlock high-dimensional encoding schemes in communications~\supercite{cozzolino2019high}, robust sensing with programmable dynamics~\supercite{degen2017quantum,taha2024photonics}, and new protocols for quantum and neuromorphic computing.

-The theoretical framework presented in~\cite{Youssry2024controllability} establishes the universality of PWAs under a constrained tridiagonal Hamiltonian model (Eq.~\ref{1.1.1}), though practical performance is inherently limited by fabrication variability and first-order approximations.
-Incorporating higher-order coupling terms~\cite{yariv1991optical} or transitioning to multi-dimensional geometries may reduce the number of sections required to achieve target fidelities.
-Two-dimensional PWA structures could be enabled by integrating liquid metals as tunable elements~\cite{daeneke2018liquid}, as illustrated in Fig.~\ref{fig:3d_pwa}, offering a pathway toward more compact architectures with richer connectivity and enhanced control.
+The theoretical framework presented in~\supercite{Youssry2024controllability} establishes the universality of PWAs under a constrained tridiagonal Hamiltonian model (Eq.~\ref{1.1.1}), though practical performance is inherently limited by fabrication variability and first-order approximations.
+Incorporating higher-order coupling terms~\supercite{yariv1991optical} or transitioning to multi-dimensional geometries may reduce the number of sections required to achieve target fidelities.
+These considerations naturally motivate the exploration of two-dimensional programmable waveguide arrays, where increased connectivity can reduce architectural overhead while expanding the accessible Hamiltonian space.